-At the time of writing, ChangeNOW does not support purchasing of ETH with Visa or via credit cards.
-Additionally, users need to own their personal Ethereum wallet to make use of the exchange, because ChangeNOW does not store the user’s funds.
+Currently, ChangeNOW does not support purchasing ETH with Visa or credit card.
+Additionally, users need to own their personal Ethereum wallet to make use of the exchange, because ChangeNOW does not store users’ funds.

 This ChangeNOW’s detailed overview offers a step by step guide on how to swap ETH on this trading platform exchange.
-It is worth mentioning that KYC is not compulsary, however this exchange reserves the right to ask it’s users for identification documents at their own discresion.
+It is worth mentioning that KYC is not compulsary, however this exchange reserves the right to ask its users for identification documents at their own discretion.

-CEX is an exchange which makes purchasing Ethereum easy for beginners and also offers more advanced trading features.
-Once users set up their account through a very straightforward and quick sign-up process, they will be able to purchase cryptocurrencies with their debit or credit cards.
+CEX is an exchange that makes purchasing Ethereum easy for beginners and also offers more advanced trading features.
+Once users set up their account through a very straightforward sign-up process, they will be able to purchase cryptocurrencies with their credit or debit cards.
 There will be strict limits applied to how much they can buy but if they wish to extend their limits, they can choose to verify their account further.

-Users are quoted specified amounts of cryptocurrency that they can purchase.
-Users can choose between $200, $500, and $1000 amounts.
-Users also have the option to choose custom amounts to purchase.
+Users are quoted specified amounts of cryptocurrency that they can purchase, and are able to choose between amounts of $200, $500, and $1000.
+They also have the option to choose custom amounts to purchase.
 Although the default option is Bitcoin, this can be easily changed to Ethereum.

 The quoted amounts are recalculated every two minutes.
 Although this is the easiest option for the beginner, CEX does charge a 7% fee for this service which is included in the quote.
-If this purchase is completed through debit or credit card, there will be a further payment processing fee.
-Despite the fees being higher to use debit and credit cards, the ability to pay through this method is an attractive feature for a lot of users as it enables them to purchase in a wide variety of local fiat currencies.
+If this purchase is completed through credit or debit card, there will be a further payment processing fee.
+Despite the fees being higher to use credit and debit cards, the ability to pay through this method is an attractive feature for a lot of users as it enables them to purchase in a wide variety of local fiat currencies.

 Overall, CEX is a great online exchange for beginners because of its options which enable users to buy Ethereum quickly and easily.
 When getting started, it can be difficult for users to navigate exchanges but CEX makes this as straightforward as possible.
 It is also important to be aware of the fees that will be paid for this quick option.
 Another aspect which makes CEX suitable for beginners is when they are ready to get more advanced, they can delve into the more advanced exchange options.